puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `user`

 Optional.
 The user to run the `addNode.sh` or `removeNode.sh` command as.
-Defaults to "root"
+Defaults to 'root'

 ##### `username`